SciPhi-AI/agent-search/docs/source/python_client/main.rst

 .. class:: :white:`SciPhi`

-   Client for interacting with the SciPhi API.
+   `SciPhi` Client for interacting with the SciPhi API.

    Attributes:
       api_base (str): Base URL for the SciPhi API.